-- Am I aware of my thoughts, feelings and behaviours and can I make sense of them? - Am I aware of what my personal values are and do I think through my decisions? - Do I understand what helps me to learn and how I can improve?
+- Am I aware of my thoughts, feelings and - behaviours and can I make sense of them?
+Am I aware of what my personal values are and - do I think through my decisions? • Do I understand what helps me to learn and - Do I understand what helps me to learn and how I can improve?